Code-Institute-Submissions/Upon-Wonder/README.md

     could be in a band, and found [this](https://unsplash.com/photos/MkgeKMXCPnw) picture.
 After that I could finally decide the rest of the theme for the website.
     * To come up with the color scheme for the website I used the generating function of [Coolors](https://coolors.co/).
-    The colors I ended up with using to reflect the bands image throughout the entire page was the following:
+    The colors I was going to use to reflect the bands image throughout the entire page was the following:
-    #0A014F (The dark blue color used in navbar and footer) and #DB3069 (The bright pink color used on all buttons)
+    #0A014F (The dark blue color to use in navbar and footer) and #DB3069 (The bright pink color to use on all buttons)
     * The logo was then made with the website [Hatchful](https://hatchful.shopify.com/onboarding/pick-space).
-    * The two fonts that were used throughout the whole website was [Unica-One](https://fonts.google.com/specimen/Unica+One?query=unica+one) and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).
+    * The two fonts that I was going to use throughout the whole website was [Unica-One](https://fonts.google.com/specimen/Unica+One?query=unica+one) and [Roboto](https://fonts.google.com/specimen/Roboto?query=roboto).

 #### Wireframes